 - Important issues that do need to be considered, however, include whether the consent is valid (ie based on sufficient information to give informed consent), whether there is a reason to believe that the parental views would differ from a third party bringing the child and whether consent has been obtained on each occasion an immunisation is given.

 - Signing a consent form is not obligatory, but a written record that the main issues have been covered does offer some insurance against future difficulties.

 No one is able to give valid consent

-- Examples would be a child brought to hospital needing emergency surgery after a road accident, an unaccompanied asylum seeker, or a child of parents who were not deemed competent to give consent (eg drug-dependent or drunk).
+- Examples would be a child brought to hospital needing emergency surgery after a road accident, an unaccompanied asylum seeker, or a child of parents who were not deemed competent to give consent.

 - In such cases, treatment can be given, providing it is in the child's welfare and the child would come to significant harm if treatment were withheld.

 The clinician disagrees with the parents

 - In such cases an application should be made to the court to decide, particularly if life-saving treatment is required.